 One option to consider is using your tax refund to start investing using an Exchange Traded Fund (ETF) which is a pooled investment option that can be traded on the sharemarket.
 ETFs tend to be low-cost and most are designed to move in line with an index.
 This may be the riskiest option though as the money is subject to the volatility of the sharemarket.

-Australian shares have returned about 7%pa over the past 10 years, so I used the compound interest calculator on MoneySmart to find out how a $2,892 tax refund could potentially grow over various periods.
+Australian shares have returned about 9.83%pa (including dividends reinvested) over the 10 years to July 31, 2021, so I used the compound interest calculator on Moneysmart to find out how a $2,500 tax refund could potentially grow over various periods.

-|Investing $2,892 in an ETF returning 7%pa|
+Investing $2,500 in an ETF returning 9.83%pa

 5. Spend it!